Many of our podcasts are also available from the University of Oxford's podcasts page and iTunesU (requires iTunes software).

 The United States and World War One

 Professor Jennifer Keene of Chapman University gave the first in a series of special lectures to commemorate the 100th anniversary of the United States' entry into World War One in 1917.
-The series is held in association with the University's 'Globalising and Localising the Great War' programme.
+The series was held in association with the University's 'Globalising and Localising the Great War' programme.

 'Exiled Children' and the Easter Rising: America and Irish Independence